James-Oswald/RAIR-Bingo/README.md

 # RAIR-Lab-Bingo
-A comedic bingo web application for the RAIR-Lab at RPI
+A comedic bingo web application for the RAIR-Lab at RPI.

 # Use
 Can be ran as a simple localhost web app with python 3 by running